Why I went from VP Engineering to hands-on builder

 The most unexpected transfer?
 Delegation skills became agent orchestration.
 I used to delegate tasks to senior engineers with clear context and autonomy.
 Now I delegate to AI agents (Claude Code, GitHub Copilot, MCP servers) with the same approach: clear context, defined scope, validation checkpoints.
 The mental model is identical.
 The execution layer changed.

-Tech ambassador work (organizing 10+ meetups at Cheerz, growing attendance from 30 to 120, replays available here) became open-source community building.
-Same energy, same transparency, different medium.
-Turns out, building in public is just async meetup organization at scale.
+Tech ambassador work (organizing 10+ meetups at Cheerz, growing attendance from 30 to 120) became open-source community building.
+The energy transfer was the same: different medium, same underlying dynamic.

 What I’m building now

 The velocity keeps increasing.
 That’s the part that surprises me most.
-I’m not plateauing; I’m accelerating.
-Features ship faster.
-Pull requests multiply.
-Experiments compound.
-The bottleneck isn’t the tools anymore; it’s my brain’s capacity to track everything in parallel.
-With AI, velocity can scale exponentially, both in the right direction (rapid feature delivery, fast iteration) and the wrong one (bugs multiply just as fast, technical debt accumulates at speed, breaking changes cascade).
-The number of PRs is staggering.
-The pace is relentless.
-Everything needs constant reevaluation because what worked yesterday might be obsolete tomorrow.
-This isn’t sustainable at infinite scale, but it’s exhilarating at current scale.
-The limit isn’t the code; it’s the cognitive overhead of orchestrating seven moving targets simultaneously.
+I’m not plateauing, I’m accelerating.
+Features ship faster, PRs accumulate, experiments run in parallel.
+The constraint is my brain’s capacity to track everything simultaneously, not the tools.
+With AI, velocity scales exponentially in both directions: rapid feature delivery and fast iteration, but also bugs multiplying just as fast, technical debt accumulating at speed, breaking changes cascading.
+The pace is relentless, and everything needs constant reevaluation because what worked yesterday might be obsolete tomorrow.
+The pace is exhilarating at current scale, with a ceiling I haven’t hit yet.
+The limit is the cognitive overhead of orchestrating seven moving targets at once.

 The uncomfortable truth about engineering leadership in 2026